rushhiii/Latex-Resume-Template/README.md

     cd cs-resume
     ```

-    - if dont want to locally install LaTeX distribution, you can simply copy paste [`main.tex`](./main.tex) code into Overleaf or use the links above!
+    - if dont want to install LaTeX distribution locally, you can simply copy paste [`main.tex`](./main.tex) code into Overleaf or use the links above!

 3. **Edit the Resume:**